xphx/master-thesis/architecture/main.typ

 #figure(
   image("assets/butterfly_flattened.pdf"),
   caption: [Parts of the butterfly shape flattened to lines.
-The first and third figure represent the original path segments, the second and fourth figure their respective flattened version.
+The first and third figures represent the original path segments, the second and fourth figures their respective flattened version.
 The red points indicate the start/end points of the line segments.]
 ) <butterfly-flattened-fig>

 However, line segments usually cannot accurately model curve segments.
 This can also be seen in @butterfly-flattened-fig. While the flattened versions of the shape _overall_ still look curvy, zooming in makes it apparent that it is approximated by a number of connected lines.
 For plain vector graphics, doing such a simplification would clearly be unacceptable.
 The crucial point here is that the simplification will be barely noticeable once the shape is rendered to pixels, because as part of the discretization process, the information whether a line or curve was used is lost; all that is left is an approximation of pixel coverage in the form of color opacity.
 And assuming that the number of used line segments is sufficiently large, the change in pixel coverage will be so small that it is unnoticeable to the naked eye.